jwfriese/Fleet/Documentation/FAQ.md

 view hierarchy.

 Another example of this is presenting a controller on top of another controller.
-If the presenting view controller's view does not live in the window hierarchy, you see a message that looks something like the
+If the presenting view controller's view does not live in the window hierarchy, UIKit prints a message that looks something like the
 following:

 ```
 Attempt to present UIAlertController: 0x727a2b40 on TurtleViewController: 0x897ac100 whose view is not in the window hierarchy!
 ```

-If your production code did this, you would never see your view controller.
-If this is unacceptable in production code, why accept it in your test code?
-Moreover, it's _possible_ that it has no behavioral effect on your view controller, but you can never know for sure.
-Your tests exist to make you confident about production code -- a little detail like this should not compromise that.
+If the production code does this, the view controller never shows up on the screen.
+Fundamentally, it is misbehavior, and exposes the test code to subtle errors that could prove tough to track down.
+It's at best _possible_ that it has no behavioral effect, and test run to test run you can never know for sure.
+Tests exist to increase confidence in the behavior of production code -- a little detail like this should not compromise that.

 Fleet makes it easy to ensure your view controllers are in the key window hierarchy: